Just One of the Guys: Release

 Just One of the Guys was released on April 26, 1985.
-Although the film was not successful in theaters, it was in heavy rotation on HBO and Cinemax for several years thereafter (airing after Sherilynn Fenn had gained stardom on Twin Peaks in 1990).
+Although the film was not successful in theaters, it was in heavy rotation on HBO and Cinemax for several years thereafter (airing after Sherilyn Fenn had gained stardom on Twin Peaks in 1990).

 Home media

 The film was released on Blu-ray Disc under Sony Pictures on April 28, 2020.
 Special features include filmmaker and cast commentary and theatrical trailer.

 Reception

 Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100 based on 6 critics, indicating "mixed or average" reviews.
-This made it Jeff Franklin's highest-rated film on the latter website.